adilahmed31/cs537-Discussion-su22/week-8/README.md

 1. Each Mapper thread (M1 and M2 in figure) reads from a separate file.
 Say there are two threads and two files, then each thread will concurrently read data from 1 file assigned to it during the thread's creation.
 The filenames are passed as arguments to the main function, and eventually passed as function arguments to the mapper thread.

-2. Each mapper thread needs to store it's intermediate output in a data sructure where the corresponding reducer threads can find it.
+2. Each mapper thread needs to store it's intermediate output in a data structure where the corresponding reducer threads can find it.
 If we used one global data structure to store all intermediate key-value pairs, all the mappers would contend to obtain a lock on this data structure.
 This would reduce our parallel implementation to a sequential one.
 To avoid this, we use partitions.
 Each mapper thread (M1 and M2 in figure) produces intermediate output to all partitions.

 4. Now, we need a mechanism for the Mapper thread to know which partition to send a particular intermediate output to.
 For this, we use a partitioner function.
 The mapper thread will ask the partitioner function - say `MR_DefaultHashPartition`, to find the partition index of an input key.
-The partitioner function it returns an index corresponding to a key (For example, a word 'systems' is provided as a key to the function and it returns an index '5') .
+The partitioner function returns an index corresponding to a key (For example, a word 'systems' is provided as a key to the function and it returns an index '5') .
 That index will determine the partition index for a particular input key.

 Aside: Think about why we partition based on the key?
 What benefit do we get from storing all the key-value pairs for the same key in the same partition?
 (The answer is revealed later in this document)